 Imagine you had a teacher that listened, really listened, when you were upset at school.

 In daycare and pre-school settings, there are many cries for many reasons.
 Children missing parents.
-Children that the bathroom and don't know how to ask.
+Children that need the bathroom and don't know how to ask.
 Children that hate the chaos and din of a classroom.
 Children wondering why dad didn't come home last night.

 And now imagine how many of those cries get shushed or go unheard.